-Preservice Teacher 'At Risk of Failure' Notification
+Pre-Service Teacher 'At Risk of Failure' Notification

-This form is used to record the area/s of concern and the strategies that are to be used by the preservice teacher to improve in the area/s.
+This form is used to record the area/s of concern and the strategies that are to be used by the Pre-Service Teacher to improve in the area/s.
 Early intervention is important.
 An at risk of failure report should be completed instead of an interim report if thereare concerns with progress.

-The UQ Facilitator should be contacted prior to completing this form and where possible should be present during the school's At Risk meeting with the preservice teacher.
-Complete this form and return a copy to UQ School of Education as soon as possible and provide a copy to the preservice teacher.
+The UQ Facilitator should be contacted prior to completing this form and where possible should be present during the school's At Risk meeting with the Pre-Service Teacher.
+Complete this form and return a copy to UQ School of Education as soon as possible and provide a copy to the Pre-Service Teacher.

-Improvement to a satisfactory level in the areas identified must be shown by the preservice teacher within a week of the meeting date.
+Improvement to a satisfactory level in the areas identified must be shown by the Pre-Service Teacher within a week of the meeting date.

-Preservice teacher : Date: School: The preservice teacher's progress will Date: (please note: this review date may be so oner if there is minimal im provement).
+Pre-Service Teacher : Date: School: The Pre-Service Teacher's progress will be reviewed on Date: (please note: this review date may be sooner if there is minimal improvement).

 Possible areas of concern/s: 1.
 Planning effectively - preparation for teaching 4.
 Assessing and recording learning 2.
-Teaching effectively - enactment of 5.
+Teaching effectively - enactment of teaching 5.
 Professional conduct 3.
-Managing effectively - create 6.
-Other learning environments PART A (to be completed prior to or duri ing the at risk meeting) Please advise in the space below which of the above area/s are o f concern.
-Identify specific issu ues in the area/s of concern.
-Identify actions/strategies that will be pu ut in place by the preser vice teacher to try and improv ve in the identified areas.
+Managing effectively - create safe and supportive learning environments 6.
+Other

+PART A (to be completed prior to or during the at risk meeting)

+Please advise in the space below which of the above area/s are of concern.
+Identify specific issues in the area/s of concern.

+Identify actions/strategies that will be put in place by the Pre-Service Teacher to try and improve in the identified areas.

+PART B (to be completed prior to or at review date)

+Please advise to what extent there has been improvement in the area/s of concern identified in Part A.

+Please indicate whether or no Professional Experience place ot the Pre-Service Teacher has demonstrate ement (tick decision below and provide com ed satisfactory improvement to continue weets if necessary). with the

+Г 1

+Satisfactory improvement Unsatisfactory improvement

+Comments

+Name Signature Date

+Site coordinator

+Supervising Teacher

+Pre-Service Teacher

+UQ facilitator (where available)

+If further space is required please attach other notes/evidence to this document.

-PART B (to be completed prior to or at review date) Please advise to what extent there has been improvement in the area/s of concern identified in Part A. Please indicate whether or not the preservice teacher has demonstrated satisfactory improvement to continue with the professional experience placement (tick decision below and provide comments if necessary).
-Satisfactory improvement Unsatisfactory improvement Comments Name Signature Date Site coordinator Supervising teacher Preservice teacher UQ facilitator (where available) After the at risk meeting in Pari Distribution of Form After each Part of the form is of the Give a signed copy to the completed the School is to: reservice teacher completes a personal reflees.
-Lau or fax (07) 3365 7199 from an official Sc and detailed action plan for how they will aim to improve in the identified areas, including a list of goals.
-UQ facilitator (where available) and detailed action plan for how they will aim to improve in the identified a reas, including a list of goals.
+After the at risk meeting in Part A it is strongly recommended that the Pre-Service Teacher completes a personal reflection and detailed action plan for how they will aim to improve in the identified areas, including a list of goals.

+Distribution of Form

+After each Part of the form is completed the School is to:

+- 1. Give a signed copy to the Pre-Service Teacher - 2.
+Send a copy to the UQ School of Education by email prac@uq.edu.au or fax (07) 3365 7199 from an official School email account or fax number - 3.
+Retain a copy